Child Psychology Degree and Career Guide

 University of Massachusetts Global

-The University of Massachusetts Global offers a Bachelor of Arts (BA) in Psychology with a concentration in Child Psychology that can be completed in a hybrid or online format.
-The BA program teaches graduates to understand the development and treatment options for children with disabilities such as autism.
-The program places an equal emphasis on theory and applied practice, and teaches graduates techniques in statistics that can help them in their research.
-A minimum of 120 semester units are required to graduate, which include 42 credits of general requirements, 48 credits of psychology core requirements, and 15 credits of concentration requirements.
-Child psychology-specific coursework includes classes such as Psychology of Learning, Pediatric Neuropsychology, Applied Behavioral Analysis, and Preferred Behavior Enhancement.
-To be considered for the program, applicants must follow the formal application process and have the required documents.
+The University of Massachusetts (UMass) Global offers a Bachelor of Arts (BA) in Psychology with a concentration in Child Psychology that can be completed in an online format.
+The BA program teaches graduates to understand the development and treatment options for children with developmental differences such as autism.
+The program places an equal emphasis on theory and applied practice, and teaches graduates to understand techniques in statistics related to their behavioral science research.
+A minimum of 120 credits are required to graduate, which include 42 credits of general education requirements, 48 credits of psychology core requirements, and 12 credits of concentration requirements.
+Child psychology-specific coursework includes classes such as Child Development, Pediatric Neuropsychology, Applied Behavioral Analysis, and Preferred Behavior Enhancement.
+To be considered for the program, applicants must either have a high school diploma/GED or 12 or more transferable college credits with a minimum GPA of 2.0.
+Transcripts must be included with the application.

 Southern New Hampshire University

-The Master of Science (MS) in Psychology at Southern New Hampshire University (SNHU) offers an option for an online concentration in Child and Adolescent Psychology.
-The flexible online program has no set class meeting times and offers instruction from professionals who work in the field with a focus on research methods, learning theory, ethical practice, social psychology, cognitive psychology, and other topics important to working with children.
+The Master of Science (MS) in Psychology at Southern New Hampshire University (SNHU) offers an online concentration in Child and Adolescent Psychology.
+The flexible online program has no set class meeting times and offers instruction from professionals who work in the field focusing on research methods, learning theory, ethical practice, social psychology, cognitive psychology, and other topics important to child development.
 While the degree does not lead to licensure, it does prepare graduates to continue their education or work in fields such as education, social services, and healthcare.
-Admission to the program requires a bachelor’s degree in psychology or a degree in another subject with prior psychology coursework completed, which should include introductory psychology, social science statistics, and social science research methods.
+Admission requirements include a bachelor’s degree in psychology or a related field plus prior coursework in introductory psychology, social science statistics, and social science research methods.
 GRE/GMAT scores are not required.

 Child Psychologist Career Information